Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Simulation and Experimental Results

-\textit{Key Takeaways:} While camera- and advanced PD-based VLP systems are appealing for higher-precision localization, their power and hardware demands make them not suited for large-scale and battery-free development of asset tracking implementations.
-By contrast, the proposed VLC–BC system preserves the energy-neutral, low-profile form factor without sacrificing practical accuracy, providing a feasible operating point for asset tracking where the cost of development and maintenance dominate the design space.
+\textit{Key Takeaways:} While camera- and advanced PD-based VLP systems can provide higher-accuracy localization, their power and hardware demands make them less suitable for large-scale, battery-free asset-tracking deployments.
+On the other hand, the proposed VLC-BC system preserves the energy-neutral, low-profile form factor while providing submeter-level accuracy in the tested setup, making it a potential option for asset-tracking applications in which development and maintenance costs are primary considerations.